 The gums and resins that occur in diesel fuel are the result of dissolved oxidation products in the fuel that do not evaporate easily.
 The products that are dissolved in the fuel also do not burn cleanly.
 Excessive gum in the fuel will coat the inside of fuel lines, pumps, and injectors.
 Excessive gum will also interfere with the close tolerances of the moving parts of the fuel systems.
-Gum and resin in the fuel will also cause the filter to plug rapidly.
-Oxidation of the fuel will occur and the formation of additional gums and resins will occur during fuel storage.
+Gum and resin in the fuel will occur and the formation of additional gums and resins will occur during fuel storage.
 The storage time for fuel must be minimized in order to help reduce the formation of gums and resins.

 Note: Even when all fuel storage maintenance practices are followed, Cat recommends a maximum of 1 year from production for distillate diesel fuel storage, and a maximum of 6 months from production for biodiesel and blended biodiesel storage.
 Storage life for biodiesel and biodiesel blends that are greater than B20 may be much shorter than 6 months.